 But spreads do even more because they reduce the upfront expense.
 That lower cost basis can give spreads even bigger gains on a percentage basis from a similar move in the underlying stock.
 That’s another source of leverage.

 Options spreads can be especially effective when you expect a move of a limited size.
 For example, a stock might be in a range or have a clear resistance level.
 Your technical analysis might suggest it will go to that certain level and then stop.

 Or you might have successfully played a breakout and now are worried the stock will pullback to its old highs.

-Spreads can be especially useful in cases like this.
+Spreads can be useful in cases like this.
 If you have a sense where a move might stop, that can help you select which contracts to sell.
 Chart levels help you pick strike prices.

 Limits of Trading Spreads

 This brings us to a limitation of vertical spreads: Their potential profits are limited.